Clustering with Noise Point Detection¶

 plt.show()

-For a more natural look-and-feel, it can be a good idea to first identify the noise points with Genie, remove them from the data set (at least temporarily), and then apply the clustering procedure once again (did we mention that our algorithm is fast?) but now with respect to the original distance (here: Euclidean):
+We can also first identify the noise points with Genie, remove them temporarily from the dataset, and then apply the clustering procedure once again but now with respect to the original distance (here: Euclidean):

 # Step 1: Noise point identification